Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee: Methodology

 \subsubsection{\textbf{Motivation}}

-The Human-in-the-Loop MES is a practical extension of the Method of Equal Shares algorithm, co-designed with KK24 for their needs, to enhance transparency and build algorithmic trust by incorporating real-time digital feedback.
+The Human-in-the-Loop Method of Equal Shares is a practical extension of the Method of Equal Shares algorithm, co-designed with KK24 for their needs, to enhance transparency and build algorithmic trust by incorporating real-time digital feedback.
 This method allows participants to control the extent to which decision-making is delegated to the voting aggregation algorithm versus reserved for deliberation.

-\subsubsection{\textbf{Method of Equal Shares (MES)}}
+\subsubsection{\textbf{Method of Equal Shares (MES)\cite{peters2021}}}

-The Greedy method, commonly used in standard participatory budgeting, selects projects with the highest votes but ignores proportionality.
-While simple and efficient, it favours majority preferences and overlooks minority groups.
-The Method of Equal Shares (MES), proposed by \citet{peters2021}, ensures proportional and fair resource allocation in collective decisions.
-Each voter $i \in N$ is assigned an equal starting budget $b_i \geq 0$, determined iteratively.
-Here, $u_i(p)$ denotes the utility voter $i$ derives from project $p$, representing the perceived benefit or preference for the project.
-A project $p$ is $q$-affordable for $q \geq 0$ if its cost can be covered by voters contributing up to $q$ monetary units per unit of utility: MES proceeds as follows: \begin{enumerate} \item \textbf{Check Affordability:} Identify if any project is $q$-affordable for some $q$.
-A project is $q$-affordable when its total cost $c_p$ can be funded by voters, each contributing no more than $q$ monetary units per unit of utility.
-If no project is affordable, the process ends, returning the set of winners $W$. \item \textbf{Select and Deduct:} Add the most affordable project $p$ to the set of winners $W$, and update each voter's budget:
+The Greedy method commonly used in participatory budgeting (PB) selects projects with the highest votes but ignores proportionality, favouring majority preferences while overlooking minority groups.
+Research by \citet{yang_designing_2024} shows participants in PB settings are rarely cost-conscious, leading to projects winning disproportionate budget shares relative to their votes.
+The Method of Equal Shares (MES) \cite{peters2021} ensures fair resource allocation by assigning each voter $i \in N$ an equal starting budget $b_i \geq 0$.
+Here, $u_i(p)$ represents the utility voter $i$ derives from project $p$.
+MES operates through two key steps: \textbf{(1) Check Affordability.} A project $p$ is $q$-affordable if its cost $c_p$ can be covered by voters contributing proportionally to their utility, with each contribution capped at $q \cdot u_i(p)$. \textbf{(2) Select and Update.} The most affordable project is added to the winner set $W$, and each voter's remaining budget is updated accordingly.
+The algorithm begins with budget shares of $B/n$ (total budget divided by number of voters) and iteratively selects projects until no more are affordable.
+This approach guarantees proportionality, ensuring groups with shared preferences receive fair representation in the final project selection.

-This ensures that voters contribute only as much as their remaining budget allows, with contributions capped by their proportional share based on $q \cdot u_i(p)$. \end{enumerate}

-The starting budget begins at $B/n$, where $B$ is the total budget and $n$ is the number of voters.
-Incremental adjustments to the budget allow flexibility to explore alternative project selections without exceeding the total budget $B$.
-By iteratively selecting projects that align contributions with utility and budget constraints, MES guarantees proportionality.
-This ensures that groups with shared preferences are fairly represented in the selected set of projects.